ghorbani-mohammad/Social-Networks-Crawler/README.md

 ### Twitter
-Currently we've defined some search pages for Twitter.
+Currently we've defined some **Search Pages** for Twitter.
 You can see list of them in the [panel](https://social.m-gh.com/secret-admin/twitter/searchpage/).
 You can see the result of crawled data at this [Telegram channel](https://t.me/twitter_python)

 ### LinkedIn
-Currently we've defined some job pages for LinkedIn.
+Currently we've defined some **Job Pages** for LinkedIn.
 You can see list of them in the [panel](https://social.m-gh.com/secret-admin/linkedin/jobpage/).
 You can see the result of crawled data at this [Telegram channel](https://t.me/twitter_python)